Akita prefecture is located in Northwest Tohoku, stretching along the coast facing the Sea of Japan.

 From the ancient customs of the Namahage beasts to the old samurai town of Kakunodate, Akita's culture is diverse.
 For festival fans, Akita can promise some true highlights – witness the giant bamboo pole lanterns of the Kanto festival in summer, or the 'kamakura' snow igloos of Yokote during the colder months.

-Here are the top 10 things to do in Akita, in no particular order:
+Here are the best things to do in Akita, in no particular order:

 Explore traditional samurai architecture in the ancient samurai district of Kakunodate, where you'll follow long, wide roads banked by tall weeping trees – popular in the cherry blossom season.

 Popular stops include the Aoyagi Samurai Manor – which is perhaps the most well preserved across Japan.

 The estate features the Main House, an Armory, several galleries, the Akita Folk Museum, the Samurai Tool Museum and a beautiful garden connecting everything together.

 As well as well-maintained premises, a range of interactive activities will be sure to make your visit a memorable one.
 Try handling a samurai sword, wearing a helmet and even lifting a traditional Kago carriage used in the Edo period.